GoldenDog190/reading-notes-201/class-01.md

   * For comments put an left-angle bracket, right-angle bracket, and put this inside of the brackets: !-- comment in here --

 **ID Attribute**
--
+- Every HTML element can carry the id attribute, and is used to uniquely that element from other elements on the page.
+Its value should start with a letter or an underscore.
+Cannot use the same value twice on the same page.

 **Class Attribute**
--
+- Every HTML element can also carry a class attribute. its value should describe the class it belongs to, and the class attribute on any element can be share the same value.

-**Grouping Text & Elemnets in a Block**
+**Grouping Text & Elements in a Block**
--
+- The div element allows you to group a set of elements together in one block level box.
+  * For the div element: put an left-angle bracket, right-angle bracket, and put this inside of the brackets: div

 **Grouping Text & Elements Inline**
--
+- The span element acts like an inline equivalent of the div element.
+- It is used to either: contain a section of text where there is no other suitable element to differentiaite it from surrounding text or contains a number of inline elelmenets.
+- The span element is also used so that you can control the appearance of the content of these elements using CSS.
+  * For the span element put an left-angle bracket, right-angle bracket, and put this inside of the brackets: span

 **iFrames**
--
+- It is like a window that has been cut into your page, and is used to imbed things, such as maps into the page.
+   * Created using an left-angle bracket, right-angle bracket, and put this inside of the brackets: iframe
+   * Can also put a few attributes inside of the iframe element, such as src, height, width, scrolling, frameborder, and seamless.

 **Information about your Pages**
--
+- The meta element lives iside of the head element and contains information about that web page.
+   * Created using an left-angle bracket, right-angle bracket, and put this inside of the brackets: meta
+   *  Can also put a few attributes inside of the meta element, such as description, keywords, robots, author, pragma, and expires.

 **Escape Characters**
--
+- They are characters that are used in and reserved by HTML code.
+   * Example: left-angle and right-angle brackets

 **Block Elements**
-- elements that will always appear to start on a new line in the browser of the window
+- Block elements that will always appear to start on a new line in the browser of the window.
+  * For block elements put an left-angle bracket, right-angle bracket, and put this inside of the brackets: h1
+  * Other Examples: h2, p, ul, & li

 **Inline Elements**
-- elements that will always appear to continue on the same line as their nieghboring elements
+- Inline elements that will always appear to continue on the same line as their nieghboring elements.
+ * For inline elements put an left-angle bracket, right-angle bracket, and put this inside of the brackets: a
+ * Other Examples: b, em, & img

 ## HTML Chapter 17 "HTML5 Layout" Notes:

 **HTML5 Layout Elements**

 > New HTML5 elements indicate the purpose of different parts of a web page and help to describe its structure.
-Also, provides clearer code, and help older browsers to understand the new code elements.
+Also, provides clearer code, and helps the older browsers to understand the new code elements.
+To make HTML5 elements work in Internet Explorer 8, extra JavaScript is needed.

 - The new layout elements include:
   * Header & Footer